 Federal Bankruptcy Exemptions

-There is a perception in this country that bankruptcy leaves a person penniless or nearly so.
-That is simply not the case.
-An individual who files bankruptcy, also known as a debtor, is allowed to keep a certain amount of property with which to get a “fresh start” after the bankruptcy case is over.
+An individual who files bankruptcy, also known as a debtor, is allowed to keep a certain amount of property to get a fresh start after the case is over.
 The property that a debtor can keep is called exempt property.
-In fact, the vast majority of people who file bankruptcy lose nothing (but the attorney's fee and filing fee).

 Federal Bankruptcy Exemptions